Bradley D. Simon: Other work

 Simon is frequently called upon by The New York Times, The Wall Street Journal, CNN and other media outlets to offer commentary on legal issues involving white collar crime.
 Simon has been interviewed extensively regarding the government's insider trading cases.
 Simon has sharply criticized the government for focusing on mid-level and lower lever traders while failing to prosecute titans such as SAC Capital hedge fund's founder, Steven Cohen.
 In March 2013 the New Yorker Magazine published a controversial expose by investigative reporter John Cassidy, entitled: “Is Steven Cohen Buying Off the U.S. Government.”
 Cassidy interviewed Simon in support of his contention that the government lacked the will and fortitude to charge Cohen while not hesitating to indict his underlings., “ I read the Martoma complaint,” Bradley Simon, a prominent white collar defense attorney and former federal prosecutor, told me. “ It seems like there’s evidence for them to charge Cohen, but they don’t want to do it.”

 A controversial New York Daily News column by Simon appeared on the eve of the 2016 presidential election entitled, “Bureau Boss is a Good Guy in a Tight Situation.”
 Simon defended the actions of FBI Director James Comey in reopening the Hillary Clinton email investigation, arguing that Comey was left with no choice.

-Simon has been quoted extensively in the New York Times and other publications in connection with the indictments arising out of the college admissions corruption scandal.
+Simon has been quoted in the New York Times and other publications in connection with the indictments arising out of the college admissions corruption scandal.